-Indeed Job Search (Free) – Android & iPhone
+1. Indeed Job Search

-The Monster app (available for Android and iPhone) is a mobile companion to one of the biggest job boards on the Internet.
-Like competing apps, it lets you search for new openings and filter your results based on your needs and preferences.
-Sign in to your Monster account to access your uploaded résumés, cover letters and previously submitted job applications.
-And you can sign up to be notified when new positions are listed.
+The Monster app is a mobile companion to one of the biggest online job boards.
+Like competing apps, it lets you search for new openings and filters results based on your needs and preferences.
+Sign in to your Monster account to access your uploaded resumes, cover letters and previously submitted job applications.
+You can also sign up to be notified when new positions are listed.